• Skip to main content

 A glass bowl with a whisk next to a zester and an orange.

 Orange zest is used to make this Mexican flan recipe.
-Some people will even add orange juice to their flan recipe.
+Some members of my family will even add orange juice to their flan recipe.

 Baked flan still in the pan sitting on a cooling rack.